What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: on General Benchmarks

-We evaluate our models on several different benchmarks that target various capabilities of large language models, including reasoning (math), memorization, domain-specific knowledge (subject examination), dialogue, logical reasoning, and instruction following, etc. The details of the benchmarks are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Ape210K}~\cite{ape210k}: A large-scale and template-rich math word problem dataset.
-For our experiments, we randomly sample 200 examples from the test set. \item \textbf{MMLU}~\cite{mmlu}: A comprehensive benchmark covers knowledge from 57 subjects across STEM, the humanities, the social sciences, etc. It ranges in difficulty from an elementary level to an advanced professional level, and it tests both world knowledge and problem solving ability.
-We sample the first 50 examples from each subject and collect $50*57=2850$ cases for our experiments. \item \textbf{CEval}~\cite{ceval}: Similar to MMLU, CEval is a Chinese-language benchmark comprising 52 subtasks across four categories: STEM, social sciences, humanities, and others.
-We consider it as an additional testbed to evaluate language mixing challenges mentioned in ~\cite{deepseek_r1_2025}. \item \textbf{School-Chinese}~\cite{school_chinese}: This benchmark assesses memorization capabilities of LLMs on classical Chinese poems by requiring the model to predict subsequent content given introductory text.
-We collect these datasets manually from the public data repository and construct a benchmark covering 269 samples. \item \textbf{BBH}~\cite{bbh}: A subset of the BIG-Bench~\cite{big-bench} focusing on a suite of 23 challenging tasks that require multi-step reasoning.
-It is widely regarded as a standard evaluation set for assessing the logical reasoning abilities of language models. \item \textbf{IfEval}~\cite{ifeval}: A standard benchmark for evaluating instruction following capabilities of LLMs.
+The details of the benchmarks are as follows.
+To facilitate reproducibility, we provide the source links for these benchmarks in Table~\ref{tab:dataset_urls}. \begin{itemize}[leftmargin=*] \item \textbf{Ape210K}~\cite{ape210k}: A large-scale, template-rich math word problem dataset.
+For our experiments, we randomly sample 200 examples from the test set. \item \textbf{MMLU}~\cite{mmlu}: A comprehensive benchmark covering knowledge from 57 subjects across STEM, humanities, social sciences, and more.
+It ranges in difficulty from elementary to advanced professional level, testing both world knowledge and problem-solving ability.
+We sample the first 50 examples from each subject, resulting in $50 \times 57 = 2850$ cases for our experiments. \item \textbf{CEval}~\cite{ceval}: Similar to MMLU, CEval is a Chinese-language benchmark comprising 52 subtasks across four categories: STEM, social sciences, humanities, and others.
+We use it as an additional testbed to evaluate language mixing challenges as discussed in~\cite{deepseek_r1_2025}. \item \textbf{School-Chinese}~\cite{school_chinese}: This benchmark assesses the memorization capabilities of LLMs on classical Chinese poetry by requiring the model to predict subsequent content given introductory text.
+We manually collected these datasets from public repositories, resulting in a benchmark with 269 samples. \item \textbf{BBH}~\cite{bbh}: A subset of BIG-Bench~\cite{big-bench} focused on 23 challenging tasks that require multi-step reasoning.
+It is widely regarded as a standard evaluation set for assessing the logical reasoning abilities of language models. \item \textbf{IfEval}~\cite{ifeval}: A standard benchmark for evaluating the instruction-following capabilities of LLMs.
 It contains approximately 500 verifiable instructions, such as "write more than 400 words" or "mention the keyword 'AI' at least three times," which can be automatically checked using heuristics. \end{itemize}

-\section{Metrics for IFEval.}
+\subsection{Metrics for IFEval}